cldf/cldf/README.md

 assertions back to their source.

 Each CLDF data table may contain a column listing sources for the data asserted in the row.
-This column MUST be marked using:
+This column - if present - MUST be marked using:

 - a `propertyUrl` of `http://cldf.cld.org/v1.0/terms.rdf#source`
-- the column name `Source` in the case of metadata-free conformance.
+- the column name *Source* in the case of metadata-free conformance.

 Sources are specified as semicolon-separated (unless the metadata specifies a different `separator`) source specifications, of the form
 *source_ID[source context]*, e.g. *meier2015[3-12]* where *meier2015* is a citation key in the accompanying [sources file](#sources-reference-file).